Ba5edcode/ETH-Sweeper-Bot/README.md

 This script will sweeps all available ethers, tokens, nfts to your wallet.
 Support up to 30k addresses.
 Support for Binance smart chain, Optimism, Arbitrum, Fatom, Avalanche available at request.

-Full source code and instruction to run this tool avalaible at request on Telegram @ba5edcode The purpose will be clear if you review the source code, as you will see that it's meant to sweep many addresses back to one address.
+Full source code and instruction to run this tool available at request on Telegram @ba5edcode **
+The purpose will be clear if you review the source code, as you will see that it's meant to sweep many addresses back to one address.
+**

 **How do Sweepers Work?**